magepages/mpdocs/docs/order-labels/index.md

 - From Order Status, admin can easily grasp basic Order Status information such as Status, Status Code, Default Status, Visible on Storefront, Display, Action
 - **Action**:
   - **Unassign**: Unassign Status.
-- Also Admin can Filter, Search Order Status.
+- Also, Admin can Filter, Search Order Status.

 #### 4.2.
 Create New/Edit Order Status